verazooee/hello-word/README.md

 # hello-word
-This is my first repo, yess
+This is my repo, yess
 I'm vera.
-i like oatmeal and floating in the sea
+i like oatmeal and floating in the sea red pandas are soft cans of tomatoes are hard